Healing trauma is absolutely fundamental to resolving anxiety and panic and resolving any area of your life that feels stuck.

 - Repeatedly telling the story of a traumatic experience literally re-releases all of the neuropeptides in your brain and chemicals in your body that you experienced during the actual experience.

-Your nervous system can be overloaded, your mood states can be drastically impacted and your resilience
+Your nervous system can be overloaded, your mood states can be drastically impacted, and your resilience and ability to bounce back will be compromised.

 Now you can see why talking about trauma is generally not the best option.